 Other interests →

 Beyond what gets sufficient coverage in my dissertation, there are a wider set of interests that circulate around those key themes.
-I keep tabs on work done on early 20th century African-American and American communist literature, and I was lucky enough to assist in a course on Latina/o literature and intellectual thought.
+I keep tabs on work done on early 20th century African-American and American communist literature, and I was lucky enough to assist in a course on latin@ literature and intellectual thought.
 Regarding the novel as a generic object of study, I’m interested in theories of the novel, histories of the novel, and contemporary attempts to use “distant reading” techniques to help better conceptualize this giant object called “the novel.”

-Outside of specific literary fields, my interest in community and belonging extends other forms of identity expression within groups, such as nationalism.
+Additionally, my interest in community and belonging extends other forms of identity expression within groups, such as nationalism.
 This is best expressed in the course I designed and taught in 2008, “Male Fantasy Sports” (syllabus), where the students and I read theoretical texts on masculinity, sexuality, and nationalism before moving to three literary objects about baseball and three about football (soccer) in England.